Kaspect/epoch/README.md

 # Instructions for Mechanical Turk Tasks:

 If you own a car, chances are you've experienced awful service at a dealership or dealer service department.
 We have extracted over _5000 complaints_ using our newest tools, which we hope will improve how dealers interact with customers.
+We know that these people are dissatisfied.
+But are they specifically mentioning their dissatisfaction with their experienced wait-time?

 #####Here’s what we want to know:
 1. In each of these posts, is the author specifically dissatisfied with the speed of service?
 Said another way, Do they believe they waited for too long?